 A recent report reveals that 76% of parents are worried about the online safety of their kids and have major concerns over the danger that they are exposed to.
 More so, considering how much time children spend online.
 According to this national survey, tweens spend an average of 6 hours a day with their devices, while teens see this remarkable figure cross the 9 hours mark.
 And that’s not even including the time spent on school or homework.

-Here are 10 actionable Internet safety tips that you can put in action today:
+Here are 10 actionable Internet safety tips that you can put into action today:

 Educate your kids about cybersecurity

 Online threats are real, and this should be the first lesson you teach your children.
-Take care not to dive too deep with the technical details.
-Explain things as simple as possible and use the language that your kids understand.
+Take care not to dive too deep into the technical details.
+Explain things as simply as possible and use the language that your kids understand.

-Your discussions should revolve around online threats and how to identify them, as well as what steps to take when your kid falls victim to it.
+Your discussions should revolve around online threats and how to identify them, as well as what steps to take when your kid falls victim to them.
 Talk to them about making safe browsing a habit.
 This involves staying away from malicious sites and dark nooks and corners of the web.
-If they are of young age, then also take time to explain them the different forms of cyberbullying.
+If they are of young age, they also take time to explain to them the different forms of cyberbullying.